UzmaSayyeda/Stock-Success/README.md

 ## Usage and Installation Instructions of Libraries/Tools

 ## Introduction
+Our project Stock-Success analyzes real live data from Global Industry Classification Standard (GICS) stock market sectors.
+From each of the major industries we choose to analyze two competing stocks.
+The results are several interactive graphs that allow the user to pick from a dropdown menu two stocks and their accompanying data.
+Other widgets present the user with news updates and live stock market updates.
 ## Project Goals and How We Achieved Them
+The project aims to create an interactive stock market dashboard.
+Goals were determined by alloted working time during class.
+First, finding an API and creating a database to store data.
+By the end of the second class period a Python Flask API had been craeted that returned data to index.html.
+The second week, the team focused on creating the accompanying visualization: a line chart, candlestick, and OHLC.
+When the most important goals had been achieved, we moved to target the small details that make the stock market dashboard user friendly.
+A dark-mode setting was created, a drop-down menu was added allowing the user to view only one graph at a time, and other widgets were also added.
+Everything was achieved through organization, time-management, and colaboration.
 ## Data Processing/Gathering

 ## Analysis and Modeling of our Visulizations/Findings